-After sanding and cleaning the finish, inspect it.
-If the coating is smooth enough, you don’t have to sand it anymore.
-If the coating has bumps or imperfections, sand it again.
-But, this time use 320-grit sandpaper.
+Inspect the finish after sanding and cleaning it.
+If the coating is smooth enough, don’t sand it anymore.
+If the coating has bumps or imperfections, sand it with fine-grit sandpaper (220-grit).

 - You can re-coat the paint immediately after dry sanding.

 The disadvantages of dry sanding chalk paint are listed below.